About

 A2.
 Cacti or Succulent, one

-A3.
-Geranium, any variety, one bloom

 A4.
+Geranium, pelargonium, one bloom

+A5.
 Rose, any variety, one bloom

 A6.
 Sweet Pea, any variety, six stems